-- The points were computed as a percentage of the principal amount of the mortgage. - 9.
-The amount is clearly shown on the settlement statement (such as the Uniform Settlement Statement, Form HUD-1) as points charged for the mortgage.
+- 7. You use your loan to buy or build your main home. - The points were computed as a percentage of the principal amount of the mortgage. - The amount is clearly shown on the settlement statement (such as the Uniform Settlement Statement, Form HUD-1) as points charged for the mortgage.
 The points may be shown as paid from either your funds or the seller's.